Azure/azure-powershell/src/Accounts/Accounts/help/Connect-AzAccount.md

 ### -AccountId

-Account Id / User Id / User Name to login with in **Default (UserWithSubscriptionId)** parameter set; Account ID for access token in **AccessToken** parameter set; Account ID for managed service in **ManagedService** parameter set.
-It is the associated client id of UserAssigned identity.
+Id for Account, associated with your access token.
+In **User** authentication flows, the AccountId is user name / user id; In **AccessToken** flow, it is the AccountId for the access token; In **ManagedService** flow, it is the associated client Id of UserAssigned identity.
 To use the SystemAssigned identity, leave this field blank.

 ```yaml
 Type: System.String